First Job

 Notice that the classpath option -cp is after the -jar.
 This is Oddjobs option, not Java's.
 This is because -jar ignores any existing classpath and any classpath option.

-We can now also load it in Oddjob Explorer - but we need the classpath.
+We can now also load it in Oddjob Explorer (but we need still need the classpath).

 $ java -jar run-oddjob.jar -cp examples/classes